kbaseincubator/deploy_dev/README.md

     cp site.cfg.example site.cfg

 ## Edit site.cfg

-    Fill in your username and password
+    USER=<your username>
+    PASSWORD=<your password>
+    PUBLIC=<your machine public IP or public hostname>

-    Fill in your docker machine (in the line that says PUBLIC=) (Note that your docker machine needs to be accessible from your webbrowser, because this is how you will get to your Narratives; it also has to be resolvable within the docker container.)
+Note that your docker machine needs to be accessible from your webbrowser, because this is how you will get to your Narratives; it also has to be resolvable within the docker container.)

 ## Run the bootstrap script to start things up